Belyashik2K/NeuroAI-v2/README.md

 sqlite_database="sqlite+aiosqlite:///bot/database/base.db" # Don't change this if you don't know what you're doing!

-is_sqlite = True # If you want to use SQLite, set this to True, otherwise False is_debug = False # If you want to use debug mode in logging, set this to True, otherwise False
+is_sqlite = True # If you want to use SQLite, set this to True, otherwise False is_debug = False # If you want to use debug mode in logging, set this to True otherwise False
 ```

 **4.** **Perform** the necessary **migrations**.
 If you are using **SQLite**, first **create** the **database file** at the path specified in _sqlite_database_. **Run** the migration.